 Before we jump into what Amazon MWS is and how to replicate Amazon MWS to Snowflake and streamline reporting and analysis for Amazon sellers, let us look at why Amazon is such an important channel for sellers and what challenges sellers can overcome if they have access to their Amazon Seller data.
 If you want to jump right to the “Use a cloud data pipeline” section.

-E-commerce is a competitive space and coronavirus or COVID-19 is going to make E-commerce even more competitive as retailers that hitherto have not taken to e-commerce are now going to embark on a new journey to start selling online.
+eCommerce is a competitive space and coronavirus or COVID-19 is going to make E-commerce even more competitive as retailers that hitherto have not taken to e-commerce are now going to embark on a new journey to start selling online.
 There are many avenues for sellers to sell their products online.
-An easy way to get started with ECommerce and validating an idea is by selling on an established marketplace.
+An easy way to get started with ECommerce and validate an idea is by selling on an established marketplace.
 Marketplaces like Amazon simplify the selling process by providing the entire infrastructure needed for sellers.

 Once sellers gain traction and sellers can prove that their products have demand, they can then expand their investments into selling their products more aggressively within Amazon as well on other channels as well.
 This model of selling in a marketplace works for many businesses where creating a brand is not necessary, but the attributes of the product are sufficient to generate revenue.
 For many sellers, marketplaces have become a necessity because an increasing number of people are buying from marketplaces is more than they buy from individual e-commerce websites.
 Amazon Seller Central is the seller portal to manage and sell on the global Amazon marketplace.

 There are many popular marketplaces, but none are as comprehensive and as ubiquitous as Amazon.com.
-The growing popularity of Amazon.com is driven primarily by their prime membership program, arguably the most popular membership program in the history of membership programs has ensured that over 300 million people shop on Amazon.com and its subsidiaries annually.
+The growing popularity of Amazon.com is driven primarily by its prime membership program, arguably the most popular membership program in the history of membership programs has ensured that over 300 million people shop on Amazon.com and its subsidiaries annually.

-Amazon.com is a self-contained ecosystem that provides sellers with all the tools that they need to market, sell, and fulfil their orders without using any other third-party tools.
+Amazon.com is a self-contained ecosystem that provides sellers with all the tools that they need to market, sell, and fulfill their orders without using any other third-party tools.
 However, it is rare for any serious seller to rely only on Amazon.com or its subsidiaries as their sales channel.
 There are many reasons for not limiting oneself from selling on Amazon.
-None are more important than the fact that the risks of selling products in a single marketplace are so high that a change in rules of the marketplace or the company operating the marketplace deciding to sell a similar product might turn out to be a death knell for the seller’s business.
+None is more important than the fact that the risks of selling products in a single marketplace are so high that a change in rules of the marketplace or the company operating the marketplace deciding to sell a similar product might turn out to be a death knell for the seller’s business.

 Market places also make it very different for brands to differentiate themselves by creating unique user experiences that make shopping a fun experience for customers.
 There are many combinations of channels that sellers use to promote and sell their products.
 They may choose to sell their products on their